benchristel/programming-without-mystery/0400-kv-store.md

 required.
 You might think this would eventually lead to me reimplementing all the stuff I would have gotten
 "for free" with a project template, but in fact, a lot of that stuff just isn't necessary.
-When you have fast, reliable tests, the need for many other development tools and conveniences simply melts away.
+When you have simple code with fast, reliable tests, the need for many other development tools and conveniences melts away.

 When creating a walking skeleton, I usually create a file structure something like this: